Riverside Criminal Defense Lawyer

 A Riverside criminal defense attorney can help potentially mitigate these issues.
 With the right plea bargain, you may be able to convince the prosecutor to reduce a felony sentence to a misdemeanor.
 Attorneys can also attempt to assist you with expunging a sentence from your record to help give you some rights back following a conviction.

-Do I Need An Attorney When Dealing With a Criminal Trial?
+Do I Need An Attorney When Dealing With a Criminal Trial in Riverside, CA?

 California and federal law allow an individual to advocate for themself in court in any criminal or civil matter.
 Almost everyone with legal knowledge will suggest anyone under suspicion of committing a criminal act hire an attorney to handle the case.
 Attorneys know the law much better than a layperson and understand how to act in court and when negotiating with the prosecution.